b3-exmo/b3-exmo.github.io/docs/Culture/True.md

 My next thought is that this doctrine wants to categorize everything outside of the LDS faith as being led by an evil force, in opposition to the one organization outside of that broad category.
 Maybe when this angel speaking to Nephi says "church," he doesn't mean "church" as we understand it today.
 If this is the case, that conflicts with the idea of it being [[Scripture/Book of Mormon/index#Written for our day|written for our day]], but I digress.
 Is this angel suggesting that every branch, sect and offshoot of Christianity is borne of Satan, with only one exception?
 Does "the church of the devil" includes everything that is not the modern Brighamite sect of the LDS church?
 If so, why?
 Why would one "church" be plural, but the other "church" is singular?
 Are all Eastern religions founded by Christianity's boogeyman?
 What does this suggest about [offshoots from the LDS church](https://en.wikipedia.org/wiki/List_of_denominations_in_the_Latter_Day_Saint_movement), founded by Joseph Smith?
 Did their founder change?

 This dualistic all-or-nothing approach seems to oversimplify what humans find value in.
-"This one is *true*, therefore everything else is false."
-Not a little bit false, either, but led by Satan and will 100% certainly lead its adherents to eternal torment.
+"This one is *true*, therefore *everything else* is false."
+Not a little bit false, either, but led by Satan and will 100% certainly lead its adherents to eternal damnation and torment.

 &nbsp;

 ## ["What Do We Mean When We Say the Church Is True?"](https://www.churchofjesuschrist.org/study/liahona/2024/06/06-what-do-we-mean-when-we-say-the-church-is-true?lang=eng)
 What fortuitous timing this is!
 I'm writing these notes in May of 2024, and the upcoming edition of the LDS church's magazine Liahona (formally Ensign) has an address specifically about this very topic.
 I wrote up some notes on it, but found my comments to be much more numerous than I expected.
-They're kept in a separate note, [[What Do We Mean When We Say the Church Is True|find it here]].
+They're kept in a separate note, you can [[What Do We Mean When We Say the Church Is True|find it here]].

 &nbsp;